-I’ll end with something off the high street, a little more affordable and a little more compact.
+Something a little cheaper off the high street?
+This one is a little more affordable and a little more compact.
 After all, not everyone has huge collections.

 Different colours for these stands, which are designed very much for purpose.
 Room for a decent amount of vinyl, a place for a typically small record player and an extra shelf for whatever you like.